This HAS To Be Normal

 There's CBS's decision to render Harris' pronunciation of "trying" phonetically in their transcript—tryin', with a dropped "g"—which may or may not be a sop to people who in certain company never drop the "r," but is a bizarre choice in any case.
 (The wonderful thing about racism in a racist land, I think, is that you'll never really know about the subtle manifestations, not when the most overt examples of racism are still being framed as "accusations of racist tropes.")

 And then there's this idea that Donald Trump can't possibly be racist, not if millions and millions of people support him.
 The premise I guess being it would be impossible for millions and millions of people to support a racist, because that would suggest that millions and millions of people are racist, or at least are willing to overlook racism to support a clear and obvious racist.
-The idea that millions of millions of Americans being racist and loving racism and responding enthusiastically to it is not ever on the table, even as the evidence that this happens to be true is overwhelming and inescapable.
+The idea that millions of millions of Americans are racist and love racism and respond enthusiastically to racism is not ever on the table, even as the evidence that this happens to be true is overwhelming and inescapable.
 And it's never asked, is it, that since millions and millions of Americans hate Donald Trump, that Harris is actually in touch rather than out of touch?
 Supremacist Americans are normal, is the unspoken frame, and whoever they support must be normal, too.
 If somebody fails to appeal to them, then that is a failure to connect with the real people.

 What's extraordinary about this is that it's all just assumed.
 Republicanism or American Nazism or white supremacy or whatever you want to call it is normal because it has to be normal, because if it wasn't normal than we'd have to say it wasn't, and then we'd have a lot of things to unpack and fix and solve, and that might get us into time and money.
 If millions and millions of the American people are racist, then America might be a supremacist nation, and if we started saying that America was a supremacist nation, then we would have to deal with that fact.